BIMCV-CSUSP/3D-MI-Reports/README.md

 # 3D-MI-Reports

 Visualization of complex Medical Imaging data such as functional connectivity, tractography, functional imaging and Multiparametric Tissue Signatures is a challenge.
-Recombining such data produces an even more complex problem concerning ot medical interpretations.
+Recombining such data produces an even more complex problem concerning to medical interpretations.

 Many different visualization solutions have been proposed.
-Margulies et al (2013) and Rojas et al (2011; 2013), for example, describe 2D as well as 3D neuroimaging visualization methods for tractography and functional connectivity data.
+Margulies et al (2013) [1] and Rojas et al (2011; 2013) [2-3], for example, describe 2D as well as 3D neuroimaging visualization methods for tractography and functional connectivity data.

 ## Aplications